 Adverse drug reactions from clinical trials are listed by MedDRA system organ class.
 Within each system organ class, the adverse drug reactions are ranked by frequency, with the most frequent reactions first.
 Within each frequency grouping, adverse drug reactions are presented in order of decreasing seriousness.
-In addition, the corresponding frequency category for each adverse drug reaction is based on the following convention (CIOMS III): very common (≥1/10); common (≥1/100) to <1/100; uncommon (≥1/1,000 to <1/100); rare (≥1/10,000 to <1/100); very rare (<1/10,000).
+In addition, the corresponding frequency category for each adverse drug reaction is based on the following convention (CIOMS III): very common (\geq 1/10); common (\geq 1/100); rare (\geq 1/10,000 to <1/100); very rare (<1/10,000).